David Lee Roth's brush with art

 Sunday, 18 October 2020 ()

-The longtime frontman for Van Halen is now making a name for himself as an artist and social commentator trained in sumi-e, the Japanese art of ink painting
+Singer David Lee Roth, longtime frontman for the group Van Halen, is now making a name for himself as an artist and social commentator trained in sumi-e, the Japanese art of ink painting, doing what he describes as "graphic therapy."
+But correspondent Tracy Smith finds out there was yet another calling in Roth's life that, he says, made him feel like a rock star.

 |